 Making every contact count, or MECC, is a term used widely to describe the mechanism of brief advice and behaviour change interventions.
-View the Rapid Evidence Review produced by the Wirral Council Public Health Intelligence Team.
+This Rapid Evidence Review was produced by the Wirral Intelligence Service.

 Exploring the Social Value of Community Assets in Wirral (2014)